arrikto/learn-kubeflow/docs/modules/rok-snapshotting/labs/lab-snapshot-volume-restoration.md

 # Lab: Volume Snapshot Restoration
-Rok Snapshots are stored in a Rok Bucket and the specific Snapshot Volumes can be referenced and restored during creation of a Notebook Server.
+Rok Snapshots Sets are stored in a Rok Bucket and the specific workspace or data volume snapshot can be referenced and restored during creation of a Notebook Server.

 ## Requirements
-Create a new Notebook Server using the Volumes contained in the Rok Snapshot that was created during the *Rok Snapshot Basics* section.
+Create a new Notebook Server using the workspace and data volume snapshot contained in the Rok Snapshot Set that was created during the *Rok Snapshot Basics* section.
 Confirm successful restoration by opening the Notebook.

 ## Hint